-- DIBELS Next training & disaggregation of data - Differentiated Instruction with flexible groups based on student needs - Management of small group instruction based on student needs identified in assessments - PARCC assessment - Teacher Keys training - f.
-How data is presented to parents and stakeholders Data is presented to parents through parent conferences face to face, through our parent portal, on the phone, or by notes home.
+- DIBELS Next training & disaggregation of data - Differentiated Instruction with flexible groups based on student needs - Management of small group instruction based on student needs identified in assessments - PARCC assessment - Teacher Keys training f.
+How data is presented to parents and stakeholders:

+Data is presented to parents through parent conferences face to face, through our parent portal, on the phone, or by notes home.
 Data is also shared at Literacy Team meetings, Leadership Team meetings, School Council meetings and Board of Education meetings, so that all stakeholders are aware of the strengths and weaknesses of the students within the school.
 All stakeholders are afforded the opportunity to suggest strategies that might be effective.
 The overall disaggregated summaries for state assessments are also presented to the Literacy Team as well as School Council, local media, and at Board Meetings.

 g.
-How data will be used to develop instructional strategies as well as determine materials and needs - The Literacy team will examine both formative and summative assessment data to develop instructional strategies as well as determine materials and need.
-Each teacher will examine their assessment data to look for trends and will share within their PLC.
-From there the Leadership/Literacy team will meet to discuss any common trends and to identify professional learning needs.
+How data will be used to develop instructional strategies as well as determine materials and needs - The Literacy Team will examine both formative and summative assessment data to develop instructional strategies as well as identify materials and needs.
+Each teacher will examine their assessment data to look for trends and will share their findings at their PLC.
+The

+Literacy Team will meet to discuss any common trends and to identify professional learning needs.
 Below is the professional learning needs identified through the needs assessment data.